Skip ahead >>

 Example: Your unique keywords that are ranked on Google over months

 You can use bar charts in order to showcase the comparisons among different categories.
-With the usage of bars (Data Studio offers six different default bar charts) you can easily identify the top performing ones.
+With the usage of bars (Looker Studio offers six different default bar charts) you can easily identify the top performing ones.

 Example: Top selling brands and categories of your ecommerce